riyaaa04/Python-Notes/README.md

 - Python is an interpreted, object-oriented, high-level programming language
 - It was created by Guido van Rossum, and released in 1991.
 - • Python can be treated in a procedural way, an object-oriented way or a functional way.
+- - **Python Indentation.**
+- Indentation refers to the spaces at the beginning of a code line.
+- Where in other programming languages the indentation in code is for readability only, the indentation in Python is very important.
+- Python uses indentation to indicate a block of code.